The integer point transform as a complete invariant: Integer sublattices generated by the integer points in a polytope, and absolute maxima of integer point transforms

 Let $\PP\subset \R^d$ be an integer polytope.
 We define

 to be the integer sublattice of $\Z^d$ that is generated by the integer span of all the points in $| \Z^d \cap \PP|$.
-It is a trivial fact - perhaps as old as the hills themselves - that for $2$-dimensional integer polygons, we always have $\Lat_\PP = \Z^2$.
+We'll call $ \Lat_\PP$ the {\bf spanning lattice} of the set $\PP\cap \Z^d$.
+It is a~trivial fact\textemdash perhaps as old as the hills themselves\textemdash that for $2$-dimensional integer polygons, we always have $\Lat_\PP = \Z^2$.
 The proof is easy: we can always triangulate any integer polygon into unimodular triangles, and the vertices of any such unimodular triangle already generate $\Z^2$.

-Whenever $\Lat_\PP= \Z^d$, $\PP$ is called a {\bf spanning polytope}.
-In dimensions $d\geq 3$, there are integer polytopes that are not spanning polytopes, because a unimodular triangulation is not always available for an arbitrary integer polytope. \begin{example} Given any positive integer $h$, the \emph{Reeve} tetrahedron $T_h \subset \R^3$ has vertices $\left(0, 0, 0\right), \left(1, 0, 0\right), \left(0, 1, 0\right), \left(1, 1, h\right)$.
-It's an exercise that $T_h$ is not a spanning polytope, for any $h \geq 2$. $\square$ \end{example} In the recent work \cite{Hofscheier...}, for example, Hofscheier, Katth\"an, and Nill develop an Ehrhart-type theory for spanning lattice polytopes.
-Here we may ask another natural question about the integer point transform: \begin{question} Which values of $\xi \in \R^d$ give us the absolute maxima of $\left | \sigma_\PP(\xi) \right |$? \end{question} It turns out that the dual lattice $\Lat_\PP^*$ comes in naturally here, and it satisfactorily answers Question \ref{absolute maxima}.
+Whenever $\Lat_\PP= \Z^d$, $\PP$ is called a~\emph{spanning polytope}.
+In dimensions $d\geq 3$, there are integer polytopes that are not spanning polytopes, because a~unimodular triangulation is not always available for an arbitrary integer polytope. \begin{example} Given any positive integer $h$, the \emph{Reeve} tetrahedron $T_h \subset \R^3$ has vertices $\left(0, 0, 0\right), \left(1, 0, 0\right), \left(0, 1, 0\right), \left(1, 1, h\right)$.
+It is an exercise that $T_h$ is not a~spanning polytope, for any $h \geq 2$. $\square$ \end{example} In the recent work~\cite{Hofs}, Hofscheier, Katth\"an, and Nill develop an Ehrhart-type theory for spanning lattice polytopes.
+Here we may ask another natural question about the integer point transform: \begin{question} Which values of $\xi \in \R^d$ give us the absolute maxima of $\left | \sigma_\PP(\xi) \right |$? \end{question} It turns out that the dual lattice $\Lat_\PP^*$ comes in naturally here, and it satisfactorily answers Question~\ref{absolute maxima}.